microsoft/DynamicTelemetry/docs/docs/Persona_DataAnalysis.document.md

 The DATA_ANALYST Persona in DynamicTelemetry:

 1. Looks for patterns - has a background in math, AI, big data, statistics, etc
-1. Apprecates (but doesn't necessarily depend on) schematized data, with crisp contracts
+1. Apprecates (but doesnt necessarily depend on) schematized data, with crisp contracts
 1. Is well versed and comfortable with the differences between security and privacy.
 Knows how to protect users.